 Placester offers a balanced real estate website builder experience with a great price point and tons of features that make this an easy choice for the leader of the pack.
 As the only provider on our list with a partnership with the National Association of Realtors (NAR), Placester even offers a discount for NAR members, making this already affordable solution an even better value for cash-strapped agents and teams.

-Placester’s pricing model depends on two factors; whether you’re a member of the NAR and which package you choose.
-Its Agent Core Package starts at just $59 per month for members of NAR.
+Placester’s pricing model depends on two factors: whether you’re a member of the National Association of Realtors, and which package you choose.
+Their Starter Plan starts at just $64 per month for members of NAR.

 Here’s a breakdown of pricing and what they offer at each tier of service.

-Membership to NAR has its benefits, especially when you’re building a real estate website.
-The prices above are for Realtors who opt for a monthly payment plan.
-If you want to save a little more money, Placester will waive its setup for anyone willing to pay for an annual subscription.
+Clearly, membership to NAR has its benefits, especially when you’re building a real estate website.
+The prices above are for Realtors who opt for a monthly payment plan; if you want to save a little more money, Placester will waive their setup for anyone willing to pay for an annual subscription.

-Placester also offers access to its Open House Pro Premium app, which is a fantastic tablet-based service that provides more than just a digital sign-in option for your open house attendees.
-It also syncs with your CRM so that any of your event attendees are added to your database automatically, giving you the chance to create customized marketing messages for each event you host.
+The app also syncs with your customer relationship management (CRM) software so any of your event attendees are automatically added to your database, giving you the chance to create customized marketing messages for each event you host.

 Additionally, for real estate professionals who have a website that they’re not currently happy with, Placester offers customized data migration services, transferring all the hard work you did on another platform to the Placester platform.